jeffwang4321/IO-Games/README.md

 - Chatroom tracks the number of connected users, player name & color

 Game Features:
-- Blank tiles change to user color on click
 - Score tracking displays in real-time
 - Room connection for current room is disabled while game is in session
 - Room state & display automatically reset at the end of each round
 - User disconnection, empty room state and multi-round edge cases tested
+- Blank tiles change to user color on click (Spam Colors)
+- Interactive answer prompts display after user input (Party Blanks)

+## How to PLay

+Spam Colors:
+- Click the blank tiltes to get +1 point
+- Game end when all 100 tiles have been clicked
+- Click the most tiles to win!

+Party Blanks:
+- Each player takes turns reading the prompt until the the end of game
+- Remaining players have 1 chance to answer the prompt
+- Once remaining players have answered, highlight the answer bubbles to read
+- Prompt reader then selects their favourite answer for +1 point!

 ## How to use